 These mouthguards vary in price and comfort, yet all provide some protection.
 Your mouthguard should have a comfortable fit but not restrict your ability to breathe or speak clearly.

-Your dentist can make you a customized mouthguard from an impression of your teeth.
+Your Boston Dentist can make you a customized mouthguard from an impression of your teeth.
 Though this option can be more expensive, it ensures a proper and comfortable fit.

 BOIL AND BITE